Kicking off a new project, whether it’s for an app, software development, or web development, can feel daunting…but it doesn’t have to.

 Perhaps the most important element of UX workshops is the letter U. They help everyone view the project through the lens of the user.
 That’s because the key focus of these workshops is to put the user first which helps build empathy for them by giving everyone a common understanding of their needs and behaviours, their journey through your product, and how they interact with it.

 If user research – such as tester feedback or interviews – has been undertaken, a UX workshop allows key stakeholders to join forces to review this data and collectively interpret how it should shape the project focus and outcomes.
 Want to learn more about the basics of UX?
 Then click here.
+Or to find out more about the benefits of good UX design for your business click here.

 Let’s take a look at some of the other benefits of UX workshops.